avcoder/unit03-lesson03/slides.md

 - Update the index.html to link to your new html page, (ensure it works locally)
 - Commit your changes via `git add .` and `git commit -m "add student1 story"`
 - Push your changes to your forked repo on GH `git push origin student1`
-- Create a Pull Request (PR): Go to your GitHub forked repo and create a PR from your branch (student1) to the main repo (collaborative-website)
+- Create a Pull Request (PR): on GH click button "Compare & pull request" > click button "Create pull request"

 ---
 transition: slide-left